unjs/nitro/docs/content/2.deploy/providers/cloudflare.md

 ::

 ::alert{type="warning"}
-**Warning:** Please be aware that `runtimeConfig` doesn't work with the Cloudflare preset (see [#272](https://github.com/unjs/nitro/issues/272) for more).
-As a workaround, you can use Cloudflare env variables as constants in the code.
+**Warning:** Please be aware that `runtimeConfig` cannot be updated via Cloudflare's environment variables (see [#272](https://github.com/unjs/nitro/issues/272) for more).
+As a workaround, you can use the Cloudflare env variables as constants in the code.
 ::

 Login to your [Cloudflare Workers](https://workers.cloudflare.com) account and obtain your `account_id` from the sidebar.